andrew/ultimate-awesome/README.md

 - [awesome-interface-agents](https://github.com/lectrician1/awesome-interface-agents) - List of AI tools that can interact with user interfaces.
 - [awesome-neural-code-intelligence](https://github.com/Linyxus/awesome-neural-code-intelligence) - A curated list for awesome machine learning methods for neural code intelligence.
 - [awesome-cryptocurrency](https://github.com/Liquidator2048/awesome-cryptocurrency) - Solo alcuni link utili.
-- [awesome-wix](https://github.com/loeiks/awesome-wix) - List of some tools, code packages and tutorials related with Wix ecosystem.
 - [awesome-web-scraping](https://github.com/luminati-io/awesome-web-scraping) - A list of libraries, tools, and APIs for web scraping and data processing.
 Find everything you need for extracting, managing, and processing data from the web, from HTTP libraries to browser automation tools and proxy services. .
 - [awesome-contrastive-learning-for-nlp](https://github.com/malteos/awesome-contrastive-learning-for-nlp) - A collection of papers about contrastive learning for natural language processing.
 - [awesome-open-source-marketing](https://github.com/metamatex/awesome-open-source-marketing) - Awesome list of open-source marketing resources.